Variation of the fine structure constant caused by expansion of the Universe: Changing of the fine structure constant due to expansion of the Universe

 and varying it we obtain a losses of momentum by electron on the first Bohr orbit due to adiabatically changing curvature governed by expansion of our universe (see also [11, 12, 13])

 By substituting this expression into (9), we find

 This is the variation of the fine structure constant on time due to adiabatically changed curvature of the Riemannian manifold.

-It should be stressed here, this expression for $\delta \alpha $ coincide well with that obtained in $\left[ 12\right] $ (see also $\left[ 11\right] $ ), within the framework of the Einstein-Cartan geometry , if we write it for the Riemannian manifold (i.e. when $\Lambda =0$).
+It should be stressed here, this expression for $\delta \alpha $ coincide well with that obtained in $\left[ 12\right] $ (see also $\left[ 11\right] $ ), within the framework of the Einstein-Cartan geometry, if we write it for the Riemannian manifold (i.e. we should put $\Lambda =0$ for this case).

 Namely we have in $\left[ 12\right] $ ($\Lambda =0$):

 By varying this expression we immediately obtain

 that perfectly agree with above obtained expression (12).